stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 _Legend:_

-- [(attribute)] attribute with two-way-binding
+- [(attribute)] describes an attribute with two-way-binding
-- [attribute] PDF-viewer reacts when the attribute changes
+- [attribute] means that PDF-viewer reacts when the attribute changes
+- (attribute) means an event is raised when the user changes a setting
-- attribute attribute is used at load time only (subsequent changes are ignored)
+- attribute (without special characters) means the attribute is used at load time only.
+Subsequent changes are ignored.

 | _Attribute_                  | _mandatory?_ |       _default value_       |                                                                                                                                                                                                                                                                                                                                            _description_                                                                                                                                                                                                                                                                                                                                             |
 | ---------------------------- | :----------: | :-------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |